Misogynistic influencer Andrew Tate has left Romania for the US. So who is he?

 By Sophie Tanno, CNN

-(CNN) — Andrew Tate and his brother Tristan arrived in the United States on Thursday after being allowed to leave Romania, where the pair were arrested three years ago and face charges including rape and human trafficking.
+(CNN) — Andrew Tate and his brother Tristan arrived in the United States on Thursday after being allowed to leave Romania, where the pair were arrested three years ago and face charges of human trafficking.

 Here’s what to know about the aggressively misogynistic influencer and the online “manosphere” community where he is so revered: